vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Action and Initiative

 > 1. "Do not wait for the perfect moment.
 Take the moment and make it perfect." - Anonymous
-> 1. "You can't cross the sea merely by standing and staring at the water." - Rabindranath Tagore
+> 1. "You can not cross the sea merely by standing and staring at the water." - Rabindranath Tagore
 > 1. "Do something today that your future self will thank you for." - Anonymous
 > 1. "Do not wait.
 The time will never be just right." - Napoleon Hill
 > 1. "Act as if what you do makes a difference.
 It does." - William James